-Ok, now that you’ve read through parts one and two we can jump right into our third topic- divorce.
-Yes, divorce is probably the most widely litigated type of family law case in southeast Texas and for good reason.
+Ok, now that you've read through parts one and two, we can jump right into our third topic- divorce.
+Yes, divorce is probably the most widely prosecuted type of family law case in southeast Texas, and for a good reason.

-Divorce encompasses the two most important areas in most people’s lives- their children and their money.
-With that said, what are the basic requirements of a marriage and how do those requirements tie into family law cases?
+Divorce encompasses the two most essential areas in most people's lives- their children and money.
+What are the basic requirements of a marriage, and how do those requirements tie into family law cases?
 Read on to find out more.

-At its core, marriage in Texas is between two people who are over the age of eighteen.
-The reason being is that a person must be at least eighteen years of age in order to obtain a marriage license.
-If you are under eighteen then you will need to get your parent’s permission or a court order to get married.
+At its core, marriage in Texas is between two people over the age of eighteen.
+The reason being is that a person must be at least eighteen years of age to obtain a marriage license.
+If you are under eighteen, you will need to get your parent's permission or a court order to get married.

-Once your marriage license is obtained you must wait seventy two hours in order to actually get married.
+Once your marriage license is obtained, you must wait seventy-two hours to get married.
 I know, I know- the wait is killing you!
-Don’t worry- he/she isn’t going anywhere and neither are you most likely.
-Your marriage ceremony must be performed by someone like a priest, rabbi, minister or a judge.
-These are folks who are authorized under the law to perform a marriage ceremony.
+Don't worry- they aren't going anywhere, and neither are you most likely.
+Your marriage ceremony must be performed by someone like a priest, rabbi, minister, or judge.
+These folks are authorized under the law to perform a marriage ceremony.

-This is a marriage that is provided all the rights, protections and responsibilities of an official, licensed marriage like those we discussed in the previous section.
+This marriage is provided all the rights, protections, and responsibilities of an official, licensed marriage like those we discussed in the previous section.